w3c/automotive-viss2/tutorial/content/server/_index.md

 The code is structured to make it reasonably easy to remove any of the protocols if that is desired for reducing the code footprint.
 Similarly it should be reasonably straight forward to add new protocols, given that the payload format transformation is not too complicated.

+The Websocket protocol manager terminates subscriptions if a client terminats the session without first terminating its ongoing subscriptions.

 ##### TLS configuration
 The server, and several of the clients, can be configured to apply TLS to the protocols (MQTT uses it integrated model for this).
 The first step in applying TLS is to generate the credentials needed, which is done by running the testCredGen.sh script found [here](https://github.com/w3c/automotive-viss2/tree/master/testCredGen/).